 Above: The structure, while considered a “new build,” is filled with well-loved and well-worn objects and materials.
 A bridge made of rough-hewn wood leads to the cabin, situated directly across from the main house at the end of the garden.
 The famous London fog notwithstanding, light streams in from the sliding doors and above, thanks to three Velux windows-turned-skylights.

 Above: During summer, the doors, repurposed from former chapel doors, slide open in accordion style to reveal an ensuite bedroom.
 In winter, heavy curtains made of antique patchwork and two modern radiators (hidden beneath a pair of salvaged church grills), keep the cabin toasty and insulated.

 Above: The walls have a life of their own, with tongue-and-groove panels of variegated wood arranged in seemingly random fashion.
 Designed for a debonair man-about-town, George Lamb, there is built-in storage for books and shoes, made from old church pews.
 Similar Victorian Mirrors, starting at £45, are available to buy on Retrouvius’ website.

 Above: A reclaimed industrial sink in its original stand was selected by the experts at Retrouvius.
 The construction materials and furniture are one of a kind, or as Retrouvius puts it, “due to the serendipity of salvage.”
-The design house’s website sells similar Timber, from £25 to £125 per square meter, and a variety of other salvage.
+The design house’s website sells similar Timber, from £25 to £125 per square meter, and Industrial Storage Trolleys, ranging from £245 to £495.